All Episodes

 Well, I mean, everybody in the neighborhood knows I'm from New York, so it's not a secret.

-And I'm like, Oh, hello.
+And I'm like, oh, hello.

-I got a nice neighbor here, right?
+I got a nice neighbor here.

 I'm like, hey, I'm like, you know, I liked you before.

-No, I really like you.
+Now I really like you.

 You're not just helping me shovel.